 Let us be very clear here.
 When the day of reckoning comes (for it surely will) it will not be the Greens who will be held accountable.
 It will be largely the political leaders and the leaders of industry who did nothing or next to nothing in the face of this crisis.

 Among those who will not escape the reckoning will be the dozens of journalists who watched the tragedy unfold and who continued to seek “balance”, rather than accountability.
-A balance often based on false assumptions and arguments (eg Fran Kelly).
+A balance often based on false assumptions and arguments (eg those of Fran Kelly).

 Giving time to people, such as Morrison, Taylor, Dutton, Frydenberg, Kelly and others on the Labor side (Palaszczuk, Fitzgibbon) to advance arguments based on lies, prevarication and misinformation is not balance.
 Failing to effectively challenge those lies is failed journalism and continuing to allow climate denialists air time is condoning dishonesty.